Copper benzoate: Trihydrate

+Anhydrous forms

+The α form of the anhydrous compound is prepared by vacuum desiccation of the trihydrate at 95 C with phosphorus pentoxide.
+The β form is obtained by heating the monoethanol derivative in air at 90 C. The form is obtained by heating the monoethanol derivative in boiling carbon tetrachloride for a few hours.
+All are described as "blue-green crystalline powders."

 Uses

-It is sometimes used by hobbyists as a fuel and blue flame colorant in pyrotechnics, but it is not on the list of chemicals approved in consumer fireworks in the US.
+It has found some niche use as a combination fuel and source of copper ion for blue light production in fireworks.
+It is not on the list of chemicals approved in consumer fireworks in the US.

 It is also used in two-part dental adhesives, in polyester resin compositions to increase thermal resistance and decrease gelation, and as a metal-based hydrogen sulfide scavenger in asphalt.